natalieagus/50002/docs/f_fsm.md

 By definition, an FSM needs a **finite** amount of states.
 It is able to implement only tasks that require finite states, such as implementing junction traffic lights, line following robots, etc, but *not tasks that requires **arbitrarily many** number of states* (i.e: states that depend on input length for example).

+{: .note-title}
+> The Turing Machine
+>
-We know that we can definitely write a program that performs parenthesis checking easily, so we know that our computers aren't just a *simple* FSM.
-In the next chapter, we will learned another class of machine called the Turing Machine that can tackle this issue.
+> We know that we can definitely write a program that performs parenthesis checking easily, so we know that our computers aren't just a *simple* FSM.
+In the next chapter, we will learned another class of machine called the **Turing Machine** that can tackle this issue.